10 Environmental Fellowships for Young Professionals and Graduate Students

 Ted Scripps Fellows in Environmental Journalism

 This flexible, non-degree program allows fellows to tailor these resources to meet their needs and interests.
 Fellows deepen their knowledge of the environment through courses, weekly seminars, and field trips.
-Fellows will receive a total of $50,000 for the 9-month academic year the program covers tuition, recreation, and computer fees.
+Fellows will receive a total of $80,000 for the 9-month academic year, covering tuition, recreation, and computer fees.
 The program is open to all full-time U.S. print or broadcast journalists interested in deepening and broadening their knowledge of environmental issues.
 Applicants must be U.S. citizens, have a minimum of 5 years of full-time professional journalism experience, and have completed an undergraduate degree.